 Some fish can be very high in mercury.
 This is potentially harmful to any human that consumes too much of it.
 Some species like tuna, mackerel, sea bass, shark and yellowtail should be totally avoided while pregnant or breastfeeding.

 Depending on the herb in question, it could be potentially harmful to your baby.
 In most cases, the best thing is to simply abstain from consuming herbs while breastfeeding.
-If there is something you want to consume and you have any questions, be sure to ask your doctor first.
+If there is something you want to consume and you have any questions, be sure to ask your doctor or lactation consultant first.

 What About Myths and Breastfeeding?